10 years of treksandtors

 Weymouth

 This is a first of two posts regarding another visit for myself and the boys to the Tank Museum in Dorset, this one involved a stay in a Premier Inn in Weymouth overnight, in order to make the next day drive far easier.
-This was instead of and an out and back from Plymouth, with…
+This was instead of an out and back from Plymouth, with a…

 Wanson and Bude to Northcott Mouth